 Life is filled with so many precious moments, many of which we're unable to capture.
 There are however milestones in our lives that we feel are imperative to celebrate and these milestones differ from person to person.
 For some it's a birthday or a new job, while for others it might be getting married, an anniversary, graduating, or a celebration for simply being awesome.
 Whatever your reason, you should be able to highlight a monumental moment in your life without ending up out-of-pocket afterwards.
-Whether you're organising a personal celebration or throwing one for work or family, this guide should give you tips regarding how to celebrate on a budget and turning to credit to fund that, be that a fast loan or some other form of debt might not always be the best bet.
+Whether you're organising a personal celebration or throwing one for work or family, this guide should give you tips regarding how to celebrate on a budget and turning to credit to fund that, be that a loan from a payday lender or some other form of debt might not always be the best bet.

 Have you ever been to the supermarket out of boredom or just gone window shopping for the sake of it?
 Have you also noticed that in those particular instances you often end up leaving the shop with a whole bunch of things you don't need?
 Yeah, that tends to happen when we don't create a budget for ourselves and plan ahead before spending.
 With that being said, budgeting is arguably the most crucial stage of celebrating on a budget.
 If you're the frugal type, you've probably already got an idea of what budgeting is all about, but if not, we've got you covered.
 Being frugal can help you avoid payday loans to meet a cash flow crisis.

 Once you've created your budget and plan, there will be several areas in which you can cut costs.
 Below we've listed a few practical ways that you can save money in the different aspects of your celebration.

 The first thing that comes to mind when throwing a celebration is where exactly it's going to take place.
 You can either find a free venue or ensure you get one at a discounted price.